PilzDE/psen_scan_v2/README.md

 ## Branching model
-`melodic-devel` is considered to be the active development branch.
+`main` is considered to be the active development branch.

 ## Setup